JC3P0/JavaWeather/README.md

 # JavaWeather

-    - JavaWeather is a weather application built using JavaFX.
+    - JavaWeather is a simple weather application displaying weather data to a GUI built using JavaFX.
     - It collects and displays current weather data and a 5-day forecast for a specified location using the free OpenWeatherMap API.

 ## Features